simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.18.1

+Released 2019-11-20

+  * Fixed an issue that prevented custom themes from working (#1240).

 ## Version 1.18.0

 Released 2019-11-19